dladd/pyFormex/user/pyformex-user-meeting-4.rst

 Place and Date
 --------------
-These are the minutes of the pyFormex User Meeting of Friday September 12, 2008, at the Institute Biomedical Technology (IBiTech) of Ghent University, Belgium.
+These are the minutes of the pyFormex User Meeting of Friday September 12, 2008, at the Institute Biomedical Technology (IBiTech), Ghent University, Belgium.

 Participants
 ------------
 The following pyFormex developers, users and enthusiants were present.

-- Benedict Verhegghe, chairman,
+- Benedict Verhegghe, chairman
-- Matthieu De Beule, secretary,
+- Matthieu De Beule, secretary
 - Peter Mortier,
 - Sofie Van Cauter,
 - Gianluca De Santis,